All memory allocation for a data node is performed when the node

 NDB, or is set explicitly using the

-releases, this value was always calculated by
+value was always calculated by

 NDB); transaction memory can also